 Legal Recoveries & Enforcement

-Pre-Action Protocol (October 2017)
+Pre-Action Protocol for Debt Claims (October 2017)

 Prior to commencement of court action against a sole trader or an individual we are obligated to send a letter before claim (LBC) under the Debt Recovery Pre-Action Protocol.